libra-china-org/website/docs/my-first-transaction.md

 Use the following args for this command:

 create | c
-  Create an account.
-Returns reference ID to use in other operations list | la
+  Create an account.Returns reference ID to use in other operations list | la
   Print all accounts that were created or loaded recover | r <file path>